Linear actuator

 Conceptual design of a basic traveling-nut linear actuator.
 In this example the lead screw (gray) rotates while the lead nut (yellow) and tube (red) do not.

 DVD drive with leadscrew and stepper motor.

 Floppy disc drive with leadscrew and stepper motor.

 A linear actuator is an actuator that creates linear motion (i.e., in a straight line), in contrast to the circular motion of a conventional electric motor.
 Linear actuators are used in machine tools and industrial machinery, in computer peripherals such as disk drives and printers, in valves and dampers, and in many other places where linear motion is required.
 Hydraulic or pneumatic cylinders inherently produce linear motion.
-Many other mechanisms are used to generate linear motion from a rotating motor.

 Types

 Mechanical actuators

 A mechanical linear actuator with digital readout (a type of micrometer).

 Roller screw actuation with traveling screw (rotating nut).

 Mechanical linear actuators typically operate by conversion of rotary motion into linear motion.
 Conversion is commonly made via a few simple types of mechanism: